Monotonic Gaussian Process for Spatio-Temporal Disease Progression Modeling in Brain Imaging Data: Experiments and Results

 \subsection{Synthetic tests on trajectory separation and time-reparameterization}

 In this test, we modify the experimental benchmark by introducing a further element of variability associated to the time-axis.
 The temporal and spatial sources were modelled following the same procedure as in Section \ref{ssec:synthetic_tests}, however the observations were mixed along the temporal axis.
-To do so we generated longitudinal data as $\vect{Y}_{p,j} = \widetilde{\vect{S}}(t_{p})\widetilde{\vect{A}} + \vect{\mathcal{E}}_{j}$, by sampling between $1$ and $10$ images per time-point and randomly re-arranging them along the time-axis (cf. time-shift $t_p$ of each observation at initialization in Figures \ref{fig:sources_separation1} and \ref{fig:sources_separation2}, panel ``Time-Shift'').
-As a result, the method needs to estimate the spatio-temporal sources, while reconstructing the original time-ordering.
+To do so we generated longitudinal data as $\vect{Y}_{p,j,:} = \widetilde{\vect{S}}_{p:}(\vect{t})\widetilde{\vect{A}} + \vect{\mathcal{E}}_{j:}$, by sampling between $1$ and $10$ images per time-point and randomly re-arranging them along the time-axis (cf. time-shift $t_p$ of each observation at initialization in Figures \ref{fig:sources_separation1} and \ref{fig:sources_separation2}, panel ``Time-Shift'').
+The goal was to assess the sources separation performances of MGPA when the time-line is unknown.
+The experiment was run on 10 folds and Figures \ref{fig:sources_separation1} and \ref{fig:sources_separation2} illustrate the sources estimation for two different folds.
+We present these two figures to demonstrate how the time-shift inference affects the temporal sources reconstruction.
 Since the model is agnostic of a time-scale, we note that the time-shift may have a different range than the original time-axis.
 However, its relative ordering should be consistent with the original time points.
-We fitted a linear regression model over the 10 folds between the original time and the estimated time-shift parameter, and obtained an average R$^{2}$ coefficient of $0.98$ with a standard deviation of $0.005$ (cf. Tabel \ref{time_shift_table}).
+We fitted a linear regression model over the 10 folds between the original time and the estimated time-shift parameter, and obtained an average R$^{2}$ coefficient of $0.98$ with a standard deviation of $0.005$ (cf. Table \ref{time_shift_table}).